taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 ### Neuron Classification by Structure

 -- Unipolar --
 [**Unipolar neurons**](https://en.wikipedia.org/wiki/Unipolar_neuron) have only one "neuronal process" (extension, branch, appendage) extending out of their cell body.
-Unipolar neurons are common in insects.
-[Unipolar brush cells](https://en.wikipedia.org/wiki/Unipolar_brush_cell) were first described in 1977 in the rat cerebellar cortex.
+Many primary sensory neurons, which are the first step in translating chemicals, light, or vibrations from the outside world into neural signals, are unipolar cells.
+[Unipolar brush cells](https://en.wikipedia.org/wiki/Unipolar_brush_cell) have been found in the cerebellar cortex and cochlear nucleus (part of the brainstem).

 -- Bipolar --
 [**Bipolar neurons**](https://en.wikipedia.org/wiki/Bipolar_neuron) have two long processes that extend from the soma (cell body).
 One process carries info away from the soma (called ["axon"](https://en.wikipedia.org/wiki/Axon)), and the other carries info towards the soma (called ["dendrite"](https://en.wikipedia.org/wiki/Dendrite)).
 Bipolar neurons are specialized sensory neurons involved in smell, sight, taste, hearing, and vestibular (hearing, equilibrium, motion detection) functions.
 They are found in the [retina](https://en.wikipedia.org/wiki/Retina), [vestibular nerve](https://en.wikipedia.org/wiki/Vestibular_nerve), and [spinal ganglia](https://en.wikipedia.org/wiki/Dorsal_root_ganglion).